-Established in 2001, this award provides scholarships to undergraduate students majoring in Biology, Biochemistry, Chemistry, Neuroscience, Public Health, or Physics who have career interests in biology, chemistry, the pharmaceutical industry, or medicine.
+Established in 2001, this award provides scholarships to undergraduate students majoring in Biology, Biochemistry, Bioengineering, Chemistry, Neuroscience, Public Health, or Physics who have career interests in biology, chemistry, the pharmaceutical industry, or medicine.

-Applications are due March 15, 2021.
+Applications are due February 16, 2024.

-Meet the 2020 ALZA Scholars
+Meet the 2023 ALZA Scholars

-Faculty Mentor: David Hess
+Faculty Mentor: Korin Wheeler

-Michelle Nguyen '21Biochemistry, Music
+Michael Nguyen '24Neuroscience, Music

-Faculty Mentor: Amelia Fuller
+Faculty Mentor: Lindsay Halladay

 Faculty Mentor: Ian Carter-O'Connell